fundor333/DigitalTea/content/post/2020/pumking-stuff-for-october/index.md

 type: "post"
 ---

-And now it is Autumn, or Fall if you are in the New Continent, but it is everywhere is Pumkin season.
+And now it is Autumn, or Fall if you are in the New Continent, but it is everywhere is pumpkin season.
 And it is my favorite Autumn's fruit[^1] and I eat it in any way.
 And some time I make it for eating it with a good cup of tea.

-So in this post I make a recipe for the "Witch's Bread", a family recipe for pumkin tea cake.
+So in this post I make a recipe for the "Witch's Bread", a family recipe for pumpkin tea cake.
 ![Witch's Bread](presentazione.jpeg)

 For start you need to have:

-* 900g of boiled pumkin[^2] only the inside of the pumkin
+* 900g of boiled pumpkin[^2] only the inside of the pumpkin
 * 600g of flour 00
 * 300g of butter
 * 200g of Amaretti (the biscuit)